Ugandan nationality law: Commonwealth citizenship

-Uganda joined the Commonwealth of nations on 9 October 1962 and at that time, Ugandans gained the status of Commonwealth citizens.
+Uganda joined the Commonwealth of Nations on 9 October 1962 and at that time, Ugandans gained the status of Commonwealth citizens.

 History

 African people and European contact (1200–1894)

 Archaeological evidence shows that pastoralist Nilo-Saharan speakers dominated the dry northern regions of the territory.
 From the first millennium BC, Bantu-speaking immigrants began to arrive from the east settling in the southern savanna of the Great Lakes region.
 By the second century, kingdoms emerged in the region which were organized under a system of patronage, wherein protection was offered in exchange for services.
 People who inhabited the northern region, like the Acholi, developed kinship and clan chiefdoms, but did not typically centralise their governance into large political kingdoms.
-Around 1200, the Kitara Empire came to dominate the Great Lakes region and was succeeded by the Bunyoro Kingdom (also known as the Bunyoro-Kitara Kingdom) in the fourteenth century.
+Around 1200, the Empire of Kitara came to dominate the Great Lakes region and was succeeded by the Bunyoro Kingdom (also known as the Bunyoro-Kitara Kingdom) in the fourteenth century.
 As Bunyoro reached its peak and began its long decline in the sixteenth century, the Kingdom of Buganda was established.
 Bunyaro stretched across the south and southwest of the territory that is now Uganda and required tributes from smaller kingdoms like Ankole and Tooro.
 Buganda was centered at the northwest corner of Lake Victoria.
 These two kingdoms were the most powerful Bantu Kingdoms when Europeans arrived in the mid-nineteenth century.

 Little contact with outsiders occurred before the nineteenth century, though trade emerged with Egypt, Sudan, and Zanzibar between 1823 and 1850.
 British explorer John Hanning Speke visited the area in 1862, followed by Samuel Baker who reached Lake Albert in 1864 and Henry Morton Stanley, who came in contact with the Buganda Kingdom in 1875.
 Soon after Stanley's visit, missionaries began to arrive in the territory, followed by European traders.
 By 1882, Britain and Germany had competing claims in the region.
 Britain, became increasingly protective of the area in large measure because of Egyptian interest after it had occupied Egypt under the guise of protecting the Suez Canal.
 Germany, was attempting to consolidate its rule over the territory between Lake Victoria, and Lake Malawi and west toward Lake Tanganyika.
-In 1890, under the terms of the Heligoland–Zanzibar Treaty, Britain acquired control of Uganda in exchange for German control of territories in present day Burundi, Rwanda, and Tanzania.
+In 1890, under the terms of the Heligoland–Zanzibar Treaty, Britain acquired control of Uganda in exchange for German control of territories in present-day Burundi, Rwanda, and Tanzania.